ysBach/SNU_AOpython/_build/html/_sources/chaps/python_prep/99-HW_astropy-fits.md

 ## Problem Set 3 [28 points]

 * Prepare the FITS file ``SNUO_STX16803-kw4-4-4-20190602-135247-R-60.0_bdfw.fits`` from our Tutorial Data link (see README of our lecture note repo).
 As indicated in astronomy.net homework, this file has intentionally broken WCS information, but it does not matter for the problems below.
-* Please use python 3.6+ (Never use python 2).
+* Please use Python 3.6+ (never Python 2).
-* For other packages: Although I didn't run all the tests, likely there will be no problem if you use decently recent versions of any packages used in the homework (any version released after 2017).
+* For other packages: Although I didn't run all the tests, it is likely there will be no problem if you use decently recent versions of any packages used in the homework (any version released after 2017).

 Please run the following code before you start (**MODIFY APPROPRIATELY**):